Explicit representations for Banach subspaces of Lizorkin distributions: Conclusions

 \section{Conclusions}

-In this paper, we have shown that continuous projections onto the Lizorkin space cannot exist.
-Therefore, we had to resort to other ways of finding representatives of Lizorkin distributions.
-Using the property that the space is dense in $C_0(\R^d)$, we have established a framework for finding representatives of distributions lying in certain Banach subspaces.
-To this end, we only require representations of the related Green functions with sufficient regularity.
-Based on the obtained representation operator, we have introduced a powerful variational framework for studying a wide class of inverse problems.
+We have shown that continuous projections onto the Lizorkin space cannot exist.
+Therefore, we had to resort to projection-free approaches to find representatives of Lizorkin distributions.
+Using the property that the space is dense in $C_0(\R^d)$, we have established a framework for finding representatives of distributions that lie in certain Banach subspaces.
+To do so, we only require representations of the related Green functions with sufficient regularity.
+Based on the obtained representation operator, we have introduced a powerful variational framework for the study of a wide class of inverse problems.
 In particular, this enabled us to strengthen results obtained in prior works.
-As future work, we want to use this framework to also study other subspaces and related variational models.
+As future work, we want to apply our framework to the study of other subspaces and related variational models.